 In this section

 years who are gender diverse or experience gender dysphoria.
-Following the retirement of Professor Garry Warne in 2012 Michelle Telfer was appointed as clinical lead for the gender service and a service structure was created.
+Following the retirement of Professor Garry Warne in 2012, Associate Professor Michelle Telfer was appointed as Director of the RCH Gender Service and a service structure was created.
 By 2018 the demand for the service had significantly increased to more than 250 referrals per year and, in 2020, the service received an additional 473 new referrals.

 To address the increased demand for a child and adolescent gender service specific funding was awarded by the State Government to the RCH to – build a multidisciplinary team that can provide a holistic approach to reducing the waitlist.

 The RCH Gender Service aims to improve the physical and mental wellbeing outcomes of children and adolescents who experience gender dysphoria.

 The RCH Gender Service has updated the program logic model to articulate how the expanding multidisciplinary service currently looks.